guinetn/basecamp/assets/slides/web/networks.md

 Forever we won't running out of addresses
 That means from the perspective of address allocation, there's no longer any need for private NAT networks.
 But, for security, you can give your devices some protection within your LAN.

+**NAT gateway**
+gateway translating network address to allow private subnet instances to connect to Internet while blocking inbound connections from Internet.

+**Internet gateway**
+Allow communication instances ←--→ Internet.

 #### Subnet notation (IPv4)
 A subnet is a sub section of a network, a 'logical' partition.
-Break a Network into multiple small Network Segments called subnets.
+Break a network into multiple small Network Segments called subnets.
+Series of ip addresses reserved wich are not available for everyone, separating a part of the network for a private usage.
+Private id addresses not accesbiles from Internet.
 Split IPv4 addresses: wich octets are part of the network and which are available for devices

+IP addresses range in a VPC

+**Public subnet**
+For resources accessible from Internet

+**Private subnet**
+For resources accessible from a vpn (private = isolated: dedicated to client with sensible data)

 * CIDR (Classless Inter-Domain Routing)
 A way to represent a Subnet mask: / + subnet mask's number of bits